 Height: 2 ft (60 cm).
 Prune off growing tips to control plant's height.

 Water: Allow the top 1 in (2.5 cm) of soil to dry out between waterings.
-Water less in winter when the plant rests.
-Also, avoid getting water on the leaves and stems because they can rot if they get too wet.
-Yellow leaves are a sign the plant is over-watered.
+Water sparingly in winter when growth is slower.
+Also avoid getting water on the leaves and stems because they can rot if they get too wet.
+Yellow leaves that fall off are a sign the plant is over-watered.

 Temperature: Grows best with average room temperatures 65-75°F/18-24°C; a cooler winter rest (with a minimum of 55°F/13°C) will help promote flowers in spring and summer.
 If you move your plant outdoors for the summer, don't worry -- it can take the heat.
 Crown of Thorns will tolerate temps up to 90°F/32°C.

 Soil: A fast-draining medium such as cactus potting mix works best.

 Fertilizer: Feed every 2 weeks spring through fall with a balanced liquid fertilizer diluted by half.
 Don't feed in winter, when flowering is over.

 Propagation: Propagating from tip cuttings is easy, if you don't stick your fingers with the sharp thorns!
 Take 3 in (7.5 cm) stem cuttings in spring or summer.
 Dip the cut ends in warm water for a few minutes to stop the flow of sap then allow to dry for 24 hours before inserting into barely moist potting mix.
 Cuttings will root in about 6 weeks.